omerdenizhan/IPTV-M3U/README.md

 #
 #
-# Current IPTV M3U sharing
+# Current IPTV M3U Sharing
 I create lists for FTA (Free-to-Air or Free Satellite Publications) and content that can be watched free of charge from the internet and share it in the M3U folder.

 You can share my work with the conditions that it is not converted into a commercial action.